oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 ## Install Ubuntu 18 ISO

 1. Download the Ubuntu 18.04 64bit ISO from [here](https://releases.ubuntu.com/18.04/).
-2. Select the newly created VM in virtual box and click Start.
+2. Select the newly created VM in the virtual box and click Start.
 3. Here, a window pops up where you have to link the downloaded ISO file.
 Click the folder icon and select the ISO from your machine.
 4. Now, go through the normal Ubuntu installation steps, you can do the following the specific steps:
  * Select "Minimal Installation", and check both checkboxes below it.